zephraph/notes/Recurse/Recurse.md

 	- The joy of human endeavor is sharing in the journey with those around you.
 I commit that the efforts of my peers are as important as my own.
 I will make the space to help lift up those around me.
 I will be humble and open to accepting help for myself when it is offered.
 4. **Kindness in all things**
 	- I will approach people and problems with an open mind and an open heart.
 I will seek to understand before being understood.
 I will also endeavor to save some kindness for myself.
 To forgive myself for things undone, for motivation unfound, for potential unmet.

+## Habits I'd like to cultivate

+To be kind to my future self I have only two items here

+1. As a part of my work, continuously document my thoughts, learnings, and decisions to be shared at https://just-be.dev/notes.
+2. Check-in daily to Recurse's check-in channel

+## Area